Vertex reconstruction in the TAO experiment: The deep learning algorithm

 As illustrated in Fig.~\ref{fig: VGGflowchart}, the VGG-T model consists of sixteen convolutional layers for deep extraction of charge and time information and four max-pooling layers to reduce feature dimensions.
 Each convolutional layer is followed by a normalization layer to accelerate model convergence.
 After convolutional feature extraction, four fully-connected layers are employed to integrate features and generate vertex prediction values.
 The training hyperparameters are outlined in Table \ref{tab:hyperparameters}, and the training employs the Smooth L1 loss function, which is chosen for its robustness to outliers, enabling effective mitigation of gradient explosion while maintaining prediction accuracy \cite{Girshick:2015ICCV}.

 The predicted vertex coordinates are represented in the Cartesian space as $\mathbf{r}(x, y, z)$, with values constrained to the range [-900 mm, 900 mm].
+Adopting Cartesian coordinates provides a continuous and unambiguous representation, avoiding the instabilities caused by the periodicity of angular parameters in spherical coordinates and thus simplifying the design of the loss function.
 To enforce this constraint, the loss function incorporates two penalty terms: $\text{Penalty}_{\text{upper}}$ for values exceeding 900 mm and $\text{Penalty}_{\text{lower}}$ for values below -900 mm.
 The total loss function is defined as follows:

 where $\lambda$ is the weight of the penalty terms used to control the strength of the penalties; $ y_i$ and $\hat{y}_i$ are the true and predicted vertex $\mathbf{r}(x, y, z)$, respectively.
 The definition of $\mathrm{smooth}_{L1}(y_i-\hat{y}_i)$ is as follows: